Chinese Porcelain

 Introduction to Chinese Porcelain

-Development of new production methods, decorations, etc. went hand in hand with the population's prosperity, which these activities brought during those times.
+Development of new production methods, decorations, etc. went hand in hand with the population's prosperity, which these activities provided during those times.

-The Ming and Qing dynasties provide enough examples in view to how ceramics, their quality and production was affected by actual historical events: piracy, civil war, fall and change of dynasties, opium wars, rebellions, etc.
+The Ming and Qing dynasties present many examples regarding events that affected production and export of Chinese ceramics, like actual historical events: piracy, civil war, fall and change of dynasties, opium wars, rebellions, etc.

 So let us mention what happened towards the end of the Yuan dynasty.